chadacious/roku-sabr-demo/README.md

 If the same byte range keeps arriving, the repeat guard nudges the computed value forward by a small, duration-aware bump so SABR can advance to the next segment.
 The resolved time, source label, and any nudge amount are persisted to `playbackContext` (`lastResolvedPlayerTimeMs`, `lastResolvedPlayerTimeSource`) for diagnostics.

 ## Spool Streaming & Cleanup
-UMP responses are written to a single spool file under `tmp:/<mediaIdHash>/…`. `SabrStreamingAdapter` scans that file to build an in-memory part map (payload offsets, byte ranges, SIDX data for init segments) and serves Roku requests by slicing the spool directly, skipping any non-MP4 bytes at part boundaries.
+ UMP responses are written to a single spool file under `tmp:/<mediaIdHash>/…`. `SabrStreamingAdapter` now has two complementary paths:
+   - A **stream tap** tails the active temp file, and as soon as the target `MEDIA_END` part lands it copies the temp (`*.tmp`) file to its `*-res` sibling before cancelling the transfer.
+The HTTP layer immediately serves the requested range from that copied file so we do not need to await the rest of the SABR response.
+   - A **full scan** runs afterwards (or on cache misses) to build the aggregated part map (payload offsets, SIDX data, control directives) so subsequent requests can read ranges straight from disk without redownloading.

 Because segments are no longer materialized into `tmp:/sabr-cache`, the legacy cache maintenance routines are effectively no-ops.
 When a playback session finishes you can remove the entire `tmp:/<mediaIdHash>/` directory to reclaim space, or keep it around for debugging with the spool summary logs (`[YTSABR] UMP spool preview …`).

 ## Instrumentation & Debugging